08 Aug How beliefs obstruct organisational learning

-Beliefs including self-beliefs can be a huge obstacle to successful learning, problem solving, planning and decision-making.
+Beliefs obstruct successful learning, problem solving, planning and decision-making.

-Dogged resistance to change, the demonization of opponents, hysterical opposition to alternative ideas and solutions and the persistent advocacy of anachronistic and otherwise highly inappropriate solutions tend to perpetuate our organisational problems not ease them.
-These familiar negative character traits cause untold harm to both organisational effectiveness and organisational learning and are responsible for any number of classic business and public sector failures.
+This topic is important.
+Demonization of opponents, and resistance to change or uncomfortable facts perpetuate organisational problems.
+These familiar negative cognitive traits cause untold harm to both organisational effectiveness and organisational learning.
+They are in fact responsible for any number of classic business and public sector failures.

-Fortunately we now have a better understanding as to why people are so prone to this irrational and destructive behaviour.
-And with a better understanding there is some hope of adopting a solution.
+Fortunately we now have a better understanding as to why people fall for this irrational and destructive behaviour.
+With a better understanding there is some hope of adopting a solution.

-The problem arises because there is a particular facet of the brain that filters out evidence from our conscious perception, if this evidence conflicts with our existing beliefs.
-The brain is wired in a way so that we literally can’t see what we don’t already believe.
+The problem arises due to a peculiar brain mechanism.
+Rather bizarrely, where new information conflicts with our existing beliefs, our brains literally filter out evidence from our conscious perception.
+To put this another way, our brain is wired in a way so that we literally can’t see what we don’t already believe.
 When this deception occurs, we make, what the psychologists term, a ‘premature cognitive commitment’.

-In other words we jump to a conclusion based, not on available new evidence, but on some pre-conception, belief or emotional memory of some past associated event or situation.
+In other words we jump to a quick conclusion.
+The problem is that we base this new conclusion, not on available new evidence, but on some belief or pre-conception.
+Our snap conclusion is even more damaging if we base it on an emotional memory of some past associated event or situation.

-An example from the animal world is well known in India.
+An illustration from the animal world is well known in India.
 Traditionally, captive baby elephants are kept secure by tying one of their feet to a stake that is hammered into the ground.
-Although this method is sufficient to stop a baby elephant from running away, it is totally inadequate to stop a fully-grown one from uprooting the stake and ambling off.
-However, over the childhood years the young elephant develops a premature cognitive commitment to being unable to break free.
-This conditioning is so strong that as an adult it still ‘believes’ it is constrained.
+Now this method is sufficient to stop a baby elephant from running away.
+However, it is totally inadequate to stop a fully-grown one from uprooting the stake and ambling off.
+What is happening is that the young elephant develops a premature cognitive commitment to being unable to break free.
+This conditioning is so strong that as an adult it still ‘believes’ it the flimsy rope constrains its movement.
 The grown elephant’s past experience conditions it to see the stake and chain as a lot stronger than they actually are.

 Cognitive dissonance and confirmation bias

-As you can see, whenever we experience premature cognitive commitment we are suffering from a serious self-limiting belief.
-The brain seems programmed to use beliefs to help us make sense of a situation quickly, but sometimes this is at the expense of really learning what is going on.
-The problem occurs because we are comfortable with our beliefs, whereas the process of changing our beliefs or being confronted with their inadequacy can be acutely uncomfortable to us, as it triggers a stress response.
+As you can see, whenever we experience premature cognitive commitment we suffer from a serious self-limiting belief.
+The brain uses beliefs to help us make sense of a situation quickly.
+Unfortunately, sometimes this can be at the expense of really learning what is going on.
+The problem occurs because we are comfortable with our beliefs.
+Whereas the process of changing our beliefs, or being confronted with their inadequacy is acutely uncomfortable to us.
+In fact the discomfort triggers a stress response.
 This mental stress is known as ‘cognitive dissonance’.

 1. Different forms of misperception of what is going on